nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-docker-ubuntu-quickstart.md

 Ora è possibile iniziare a usare [Docker].

 <!--Anchors-->
-[Accedere al portale]: #logon
+[Log on to the Portal]: #logon
-[Creare una macchina virtuale con l'immagine Docker di Canonical e MSOpenTech]: #createvm
+[Create a VM with the Docker Image from Canonical and MSOpenTech]: #createvm
-[Connettersi tramite SSH e operare remotamente]: #havingfun
+[Connect with SSH and Have Fun]: #havingfun
 [Next steps]: #next-steps